jsreport/website/_posts/stopping-windows-rendering-support-in-jsreportonline.md

 **On 26th April 2022 jsreportonline will stop supporting the windows based rendering.**
 (This date could be shifted to the future if there will be a strong demand)

+This action will change the pdf outputs if you use the old Windows-based rendering because Linux recipes produce different sizes.

 ## Why do we do this?
 - the technical solution of the windows rendering doesn't provide such isolation as the Linux so it has unpredictable performance.
-- we carry the costs of additional windows servers for just a few last customers and the deprecation was announced 2 years ago.
+- we replaced Windows with Linux in 2016 and since then we carry the costs of maintaining the old infrastructure just for the last few customers now
-- This step will help us to move forwards [jsreport v3](https://jsreport.net/blog/jsreport-v3-beta-released) in jsreportonline.
+- this step will help us to move forwards [jsreport v3](https://jsreport.net/blog/jsreport-v3-beta-released) in jsreportonline.

 ## Who is affected?
 Everyone who uses [phantom-pdf](https://jsreport.net/learn/phantom-pdf) or [wkhtmltopdf](https://jsreport.net/learn/wkhtmltopdf) recipe and in the template's properties has selected the windows based version.